slowcities/ADrum/README.md

 - Its own delay
 - Level and Pan

-Played by pads, computer keyboard, or MIDI, with MIDI learn and soft takeover across every control, and the help system in six languages.
+Played by pads, computer keyboard, or MIDI, with MIDI learn across every slider and every pad, soft takeover on the sliders, and the help system in six languages.

 Controls are sliders rather than the rotary knobs used in 4LS.
 This is a decision rather than a gap: a voice panel here has a dozen parameters and four of them stack on a phone screen, and sliders read at a glance in a column where knobs do not.